micahcantor/blog/content/blog/mutable-hash-racket.md

 The `#:unless` guard lets us skip over null elements in the old table.
 Note that this resizing step, while helpful, is relatively expensive, as it requires a sequential walk through the original table.
 Additionally, `next-prime` can be expensive for large inputs.

 With our `hash-resize!` function written, our work is now complete!
-Now if we add to a table past 80% capactiy, it will automatically size up.
-If we set our inital size in the definition of `make-hash` to 3, then:
+Now if we add to a table past 80% capacity, it will automatically size up.
+If we set our initial size in the definition of `make-hash` to 3, then:

 ```racket
 > (define my-table (make-hash))